davidsbatista/BREDS/README.md

 semantic drift.

-### Extracting companies headquarters or facilities from news articles:
+### Extracting companies headquarters:

 We need the text from where we want to extract relationships with the named-entities already tagged, like show in the example bellow.
-This input file `sentences.txt`, should contain thousands of news articles sentences with named-entities tagged, e.g.:
+An input file `sentences.txt` should contain thousands of sentences with named-entities tagged, e.g.:

 ```